Economic ValueMillions of jobs, billions of dollars.

-The Economic Impact of Privately-Owned Forest in the United States
+The economic impact of privately-owned forests in the United States

 Private working forests serve as an economic engine for rural America and beyond.
 These forests generate jobs and dozens of everyday products, enhance plant and animal habitats, and provide numerous recreational opportunities.